- About Us

 The Master of Science in Interdisciplinary Studies is for students who wish to increase their competence in a particular thematic area by taking a series of courses in several disciplines.
 This multidisciplinary approach provides educational opportunities leading to a variety of careers.
-Interdisciplinary studies consist of no fewer than three separate fields of study with at least six hours in each field.
-No more than 15 hours may be taken in any one area.
+The Master of Science in Interdisciplinary Studies requires a minimum of two separate fields of study.
 The advisory committee will assist the student in formulating the Plan of Study.

 An undergraduate grade-point average of 3.00 is required for unqualified admission.
 Students with a grade-point average between 2.50 and 3.00 may be admitted on a probationary basis.